Estonia Flag Estonia

 1. Dough:

-2. In a saucepan, combine milk and butter and bring to a boil, then remove from heat and allow to cool.
+In a saucepan set over medium high heat, combine milk and butter and bring to a boil, then remove from heat and allow to cool.

-3. In a bowl, combine the yeast, sugar, and water.
-Stir until the mixture becomes foamy, for about 5 minutes.
+2. In a bowl, combine the yeast, sugar, and water and stir until the mixture becomes foamy, about 5 minutes.

 8. Rolls: